 - Hopper support (along with hopper and feed tray) easily removed for manual pouring of very small lots or non-flowing seeds.

-- Hopper agitator: $395.
+- Hopper agitator.
 Allows dirty, dusty, or papery seed to feed automatically from the hopper.
-Very helpful if using the Wizard on seed lots that have not been field-winnowed.
+Essential if using the Wizard on seed lots that have not been field-winnowed.

 Purchase a Wizard

-Contact me if you are interested, or complete and mail an order form (below).
+Contact me if you are interested, or complete and email an order form (below).
 Each Wizard is custom built to order, tested, signed and dated, and adorned with original line art by Wild Garden Seed’s Victor Sauvie.
-Cost (excluding shipping) is $2185, plus any accessories.